SinaGhaffarzadeh/ToDo-A_simple_implementation_for_FastAPI/README.md

 # 📝 FastAPI Todo App

-This is a simple RESTful API built with **FastAPI** that allows users to create, retrieve, update, and delete todo items.
-It demonstrates basic CRUD operations and uses Pydantic for data validation.
+This is a simple REST API built with **FastAPI** that allows users to create, retrieve, update, and delete todo items.

 ---